How the ASHRAE 52.2 Helps You Select an Air Filter

 These comparisons are not meant to be definitive.
 They are guidelines only.
 If you have any questions about this subject, please give me a call at 817-261-3791 or e-mail me at firstname.lastname@example.org.

-As a practical matter, let’s see how we can use the MERV rating.
+As a practical matter, let’s see how we can use these MERV numbers.
 One example would be mold spores.
 What filter would we recommend if we were concerned with pulling out a high percentage of mold?
 Mold varies in size from about 4 microns to 40 microns.
 The greatest number of mold spores are less than 10 microns in diameter.
 If we look at our chart a MERV 8 filter will pull out at least an average of 70% of the particles down to 3 microns.
 Not a bad recommendation.
 However, for just a little more money pleated filters are available in a MERV 11.
 The MERV 11 would give you an average of at least 85% mold removal.
 For all those but the most mold sensitive this should be adequate.

 Note: This article is based on information provided by the National Air Filtration Association (NAFA).
 For more information on NAFA and the programs offered by this excellent organization please visit their website at www.nafahq.org.